Jedson Pinto

 Hi!
 Welcome to my personal website!

 I am an Assistant Professor of Accounting at the University of Texas at Dallas since 2020.
+I will be visiting Bradesco Asset Management as their AI Research Fellow this summer to help develop applied AI tools.

 I teach Fundamentals of Accounting Analytics.
-I am also the co-founder of the AI Accounting Lab at UTD.
 Previously, I taught Financial Accounting and Analysis and Introductory Management Accounting.
+I am a CPA (Brazil, inactive).

 Before joining UTD, I held research and teaching assistant positions at the University of North Carolina at Chapel Hill and at FUCAPE Business School (Brazil).